Area COVID-19 Numbers Update

 EAST TEXAS – Even though protests against racial injustice have moved other news items to the back pages, the spread of COVID-19 is still a very real concern.

-With Phase II of the Texas re-opening well underway, people are starting to come out of their homes, businesses are opening their doors to customers, crowds are back in restaurants and bars pouring drinks for their clientele once again.
+With Phase III of the Texas re-opening well underway, people have come out of their homes, businesses have opened their doors to customers, the crowds are slowly coming back to restaurants and bars are pouring drinks for their clientele once again.

-Houston and Anderson Counties are no exceptions as both counties have seen an uptick in the number of confirmed cases over the last week.
+Houston and Anderson Counties are exceptions as both counties have seen a downturn in the number of confirmed cases over the last week.

-On May 26 indicated there were 37 total cases in Houston County.
-On Tuesday, May 19, there were 35.
+On June 2, Dickey indicated there were 41 positive cases in Houston County.
+On May 26, there were 37 and on Tuesday, May 19, there were 35.

-The city of Grapeland had 11 confirmed cases, with three more in the Grapeland area.
-Dickey also reported there were two cases in the Weldon area.
+The city of Grapeland had seven confirmed cases, with two more in the Grapeland area.
+Dickey also reported there were three cases in the Weldon area.

-NET Health also reported gender and age breakdowns for the number of confirmed cases indicating there were 47 males and 29 females who had tested positive.
-Age wise, there were three cases reported for those between 0 and 20 years-of-age.
-There were 30 cases for those between 21 and 40 years-of-age.
-The 41-59 age group had 35 cases and the 60-79 age group had eight confirmed cases.
+NET Health also reported gender and age breakdowns for the number of confirmed cases indicating there were 55 males and 35 females who had tested positive.
+Age wise, there were six cases reported for those between 0 and 20 years-of-age.
+There were 35 cases for those between 21 and 40 years-of-age.
+The 41-59 age group had 41 cases and the 60-79 age group had eight confirmed cases.

+On June 14, Anderson County, with the Texas Department of Emergency Management/Texas Department of State Health Services team, will be holding a drive-thru COVID-19 mobile test site.
+This will be from 9 am to 5 pm at Anderson County Annex, located at 703 N Mallard St. in Palestine.
+This testing will be by appointment and registration will be open June 13th either by telephone at 512-883-2400 or via online at: txcovidtest.org/.
+You must pre-register and qualify to be tested.
+There will be a limited number of tests available at this one-day testing facility.
+Individuals who show up without scheduling an appointment, will not be guaranteed an appointment slot.
+This will be a drive-thru clinic only and individuals who are able to schedule an appointment will remain in their vehicle at all times.

 According to the Centers for Disease Control and Prevention (CDC), COVID-19 affects different people in different ways.
 Infected people have reported a wide range of symptoms from mild symptoms to severe illness.
 The CDC is stating that symptoms that may occur within two to fourteen days after exposure to COVID-19 now to include fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or loss of taste or smell.
 If you develop any of the following COVID-19 symptoms, please seek medical help immediately: trouble breathing, persistent pain or pressure in the chest, new confusion, or ability to arouse, or blueish lips or face.